 Microsoft monitors its computer systems extensively.
 Not only does it keep an eye on all activity on its networks, but it also keeps the hardware in secure locations with constant video surveillance.
 This ensures that no one will be able to physically damage computer equipment or upload malware through it.

 Small companies don’t have the resources to monitor their hardware on this scale, but they can still install cameras in areas with valuable equipment.
 Combined with locking their doors at night, this lets them control access to sensitive company devices.
 They can also keep backup files in a locked room and limit access to the key.

 Hackers routinely devise new methods of attack, making previously effective security measures obsolete.
 To stay one step ahead, Microsoft updates its anti-malware programs regularly, sparing no expense to maximize defenses.
 Small businesses may not be able to afford the same caliber of software, but they also do not have to defend systems as complex as Microsoft’s.
 By following trends in software development and consulting a cyber security expert, they can determine the defenses they need and quickly put them in place.

 Microsoft doesn’t wait for attacks to happen.
 It maps out the likely avenues of attacks, identifying vulnerabilities and acting quickly to shore them up.
 Small businesses should be just as proactive.
 A good way to start is by eliminating unnecessary or redundant functions; this simplifies the system, making it harder for an attack to catch your company off guard.

 Invotec provides cybersecurity insight and assistance to all Melbourne firms.
-For more information, contact us at email@example.com or 1300 Invotec today.
+For more information, contact us at firstname.lastname@example.org or 1300 INVOTEC today.